romkatv/gitstatus/docs/listdir.md

 ## v1

 Given a path to a directory, `ListDir()` must produce the list of files in that directory.
-Moreover, the list must be sorted lexicographically to enable fast comparison with the index.
+Moreover, the list must be sorted lexicographically to enable fast comparison with Git index.

 The following C++ implementation gets the job done.
 For simplicity, it returns an empty list on error.